andrewalker/wp-category-meta/readme.txt

 This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.0

 == Update Log ==

+1.2.1 .
+Smal fix to avoid problem wih global variables in the taxonomy list with WP3.0.1. (thanks to Jeff).

 1.2.0 : Major release.
 Add the terms meta administration form on all terms (category / Tags / custom taxonomies) for WP version 3.0 and above.